adaptris/interlok-docs-legacy/pages/advanced/advanced-profiler-prometheus.md

 docker run -d -v C:\prometheus.yml:/etc/prometheus/prometheus.yml -p 9090:9090 prom/prometheus
 ```

-### Graphana
+### Grafana
-There are simply two stages to the Graphana setup, the first is to run it in Docker and then we simply setup the Prometheus data-source.
-We'll be playing around with Graphana a little later in this guide, but for now start it up;
+There are simply two stages to the Grafana setup, the first is to run it in Docker and then we simply setup the Prometheus data-source.
+We'll be playing around with Grafana a little later in this guide, but for now start it up;
 ```
 docker run -d -p 3000:3000 grafana/grafana
 ```

-Now you can log into Graphana with your browser on [http://localhost:3000](http://localhost:3000) .
+Now you can log into Grafana with your browser on [http://localhost:3000](http://localhost:3000) .

 The default username and password is usually __admin__ for both.
 You should then be promted to create a new data source.
 For this we'll need the Prometheus engines container IP address.
 Using the same two commands as shown in the previous section; __docker ps__ and __docker network inspect bridge__, find the IP address of the Prometheus engine, not the pushgateway.
 Choose Prometheus as the data source type and enter the host with your IP address as shown below;